nfinit/ansibench/README.md

 `double` (default)
 `ldouble` (long double)

-HINT may system-specific overrides to compile, currently only HP-UX is accounted for with `ov=hpux`.
+HINT may require system-specific overrides to compile, currently only HP-UX is accounted for with `ov=hpux`.

 The HINT benchmark can take a considerably long time to run depending on the